cloudberrydb/cloudberrydb/DEV_SETUP.md

 visible in the guest OS.

-Now, in the guest shell go to the directory that contains the GPDB code and configure it to build, by issuing the following commands:
+Now, in the guest shell go to the directory that contains the GPDB code and configure it to build by issuing the following commands:
 ```shell
 cd /gpdb
 ./configure --prefix=/gpdb/vagrant/install --enable-depend --enable-debug